rtavenar/hdr/content/parts/01/dtw/dtw_gi.md

 We also introduce soft counterparts following the definition of softDTW from
 {% cite cuturi2017soft %}.
+In this case, optimization consists in gradient descent and a wider variety of feature space transformation families can be considered.

-We validate the utility of this new metric on real world datasets on the tasks of human motion prediction (where motion is captured under different points of view) and cover song identification (where song similarity is defined up to a key transposition).
+We validate the utility of these similarity measures on real world datasets on the tasks of human motion prediction (where motion is captured under different points of view) and cover song identification (where song similarity is defined up to a key transposition).
-In both these settings, we observe that joint optimization on feature space transformation and temporal alignment improves over standard techniques that consider these as two independent steps.
+In both these settings, we observe that joint optimization on feature space transformation and temporal alignment improves over standard approaches that consider these as two independent steps.

 ## References